Program Design Specialist V OBO 15

 - Leads the drafting and oversight of solicitations for funding applications related to internet freedom.

 - Performs assigned Project Officer duties, including reviewing and recommending action on implementer quarterly performance reports; evaluating award burn rates; reviewing indicator data and workplan progress; recommending action if performance issues are flagged; ensuring that project information included in AC databases and inventories is accurate and up to date; analyzing information and project performance data and proposals, preparing reports, drafts project proposals, memos, and other documents for senior officers.

 - This position involves projects and/or assignments requiring considerable decision-making authority regarding procedures, processes, plans, and schedules.
-Ability to work independently or in a team setting is necessary.
+The ability to work independently or in a team setting is necessary.

-PHYSICAL DEMANDS/WORK ENVIRONMENT: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+PHYSICAL DEMANDS/WORK ENVIRONMENT: The physical demands described here represent those that an employee must meet to perform the essential functions of this job successfully.
+Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

-- Needs ability to use a keyboard to enter and retrieve data. .
+- Must be able to use a keyboard to enter and retrieve data.

 |Job Category||Analyst, Program Design|